Humboldt Forum

 The Humboldt Forum is a museum dedicated to human history, art and culture, located in the Berlin Palace on the Museum Island in the historic centre of Berlin.
-It is in honour of the Prussian scholars Wilhelm and Alexander von Humboldt.
+It is named in honour of the Prussian scholars Wilhelm and Alexander von Humboldt.
 Considered the "German equivalent" of the British Museum, the Humboldt Forum houses the non-European collections of the Berlin State Museums, temporary exhibitions and public events.
 Due to the COVID-19 pandemic, it opened digitally on 16 December 2020 and became accessible to the general public on 20 July 2021.
+In 2023, the Humboldt Forum recorded approximately 1.7 million entries, counted by sensors at the building's entrances.
+The foundation described the institution as the most visited museum in Germany.
+However, this figure includes all persons entering the building, including visitors to restaurants, shops, and events, and differs from international standards that typically count only museum visitors.
+Consequently, the Humboldt Forum does not appear in international museum attendance rankings such as those published by The Art Newspaper.

 History

-The Humboldt Forum incorporates two former museums, the Ethnological Museum of Berlin and the Museum of Asian Art.
+The Humboldt Forum incorporates the exhibitions of two museums, the Ethnological Museum of Berlin and the Museum of Asian Art.
 Both had their roots in the Ancient Prussian Art Chamber.
 The Ancient Prussian Art Chamber was originally established by Joachim II Hector, Elector of Brandenburg in the mid 16th century, but was nearly destroyed during the Thirty Years' War (1618–1648).
 The art chamber was rebuilt as a magnificent collection by Frederick William, Elector of Brandenburg, and was moved to the newly extended Berlin Palace by Frederick I of Prussia in the early 18th century.
 The Ethnological Museum opened in 1886 as a successor of the Ancient Prussian Art Chamber; the Museum of Asian Art originated as the Indian Department of the Ethnological Museum in 1904.
 Wilhelm von Bode, the Director-General of the Royal Museums in Berlin, established the Museum of East Asian Art as a separate collection in 1906.
 In 2006 the Museum of Indian Art and the Museum of East Asian Art were merged to form the Museum of Asian Art.

 From 2020 the Ethnological Museum and the Museum of Asian Art are both part of the Humboldt Forum in the Berlin Palace.
 By 2019, the Forum's overall costs totaled $700 million; at the time, it was considered Europe's most expensive cultural project.
 Its opening was initially planned for autumn 2019, then delayed to 2020 due to technical problems, including with its air conditioning system.
 Delivery delays and the unavailability of workers during a lockdown due to the COVID-19 pandemic in Germany pushed it back a few months further.
 In April 2020, two tar cookers exploded at the construction site, injuring one worker.

+On 16 September 2022, the opening of the eastern wing, the last section of the Humboldt Forum museum, meant the Humboldt Forum museum was finally opened to the public.
+It became Germany's most expensive cultural project to date.